 How much help you get depends on your circumstances and some people may not be eligible for assistance.

-If you are homeless or threatened with homelessness, you may also contact us to discuss your situation.
+If you are homeless or threatened with homelessness, you may contact us to discuss your situation.
 Our Housing Advice Team can assess your situation, providing initial advice and arrange an appointment with a homelessness prevention officer, or referral to our Homeless Outreach and Support team (HOST), if appropriate.

 You will be required to produce documentation, such as your tenancy agreement, proof of income, landlord contact details and a copy of any notice to vacate that you may have received.
 You will normally be expected to complete and return ato help us understand your situation more thoroughly.